arlyon/CAPSLOCK/README.md

 gist archetype will be created.
 After that, simply edit the user and gist ids and the gist in question will be rendered onto the page.

+#### Projects

+To create a "project" you simply need to run the command `hugo new projects/mine.md` and the project archetype will be used.
+In the project archetype there is a demo and source field in the front matter that will appear on the page as a button.

 ### Some Tips

 - To set the "blurb" for each section, create an `_index.md` file in either the content root or one of the archetype folder.
 It will be included in the "list" view for that archetype.

+- To customize the color scheme you can create a `custom.css` file and set some CSS variables in it.
+This will override the default black and white color scheme with the colors you define.

+      :root {
+          --foreground: orange;
+          --foreground-08: rgba(255,165,0, 0.8);
+          --foreground-03: rgba(255,165,0, 0.3);
+          --foreground-01: rgba(255,165,0, 0.1);
+          --foreground-005: rgba(255,165,0, 0.05);

+          --background: black;
+      }